Aldebaran: In modern culture

 The star also appears in works of fiction such as Far from the Madding Crowd (1874) and Down and Out in Paris and London (1933).
 It is frequently seen in science fiction, including the Lensman series (1948–1954), Fallen Dragon (2001) and passingly in Kim Stanley Robinson's "Blue Mars" (1996).
 Aldebaran is associated with Hastur, also known as The King in Yellow, in the horror stories of Robert W. Chambers.

+In the 1892 alien invasion novel The Germ Growers, the titular red star itself is referenced.

+In the light novel series Re:Zero, the character Aldebaran is named after the star.

 In the Star Trek: The Next Generation episode 'Relics', Montgomery Scott and Captain Jean-Luc Picard drink "Aldebaran whisky".

+One of poet and amateur astronomer George Sterling's most critically-praised poems is his sonnet "Aldebaran at Dusk."
+Sterling also features Aldebaran in his long astronomical poem "The Testimony of the Suns" and mentions the red giant in "A Wine of Wizardry".

 Aldebaran regularly features in conspiracy theories as one of the origins of extraterrestrial aliens, often linked to Nazi UFOs.
 A well-known example is the German conspiracy theorist Axel Stoll, who considered the star the home of the Aryan race and the target of expeditions by the Wehrmacht.

 The planetary exploration probe Pioneer 10 is no longer powered or in contact with Earth, but its trajectory is taking it in the general direction of Aldebaran.
 It is expected to make its closest approach in about two million years.

 The Austrian chemist Carl Auer von Welsbach proposed the name aldebaranium (chemical symbol Ad) for a rare earth element that he (among others) had found.
 Today, it is called ytterbium (symbol Yb).